 Food and beverage cans are standardized products, allowing for relatively little differentiation among competitors.
 This could lead to overcapacity and price competition among food and beverage can producers if capacity growth outpaced the growth in demand for food and beverage cans and overall manufacturing capacity exceeded demand.
 These market conditions could reduce product prices and contribute to declining revenue and net income and increasing debt balances.
-As a result of industry overcapacity (including in developed markets and certain emerging markets) and price competition, the Company may not be able to increase prices sufficiently to offset higher costs or to generate sufficient cash flow.
-The North American and Western European food and beverage can markets, in particular, are considered to be mature markets, characterized by slow growth and a sophisticated distribution system.
 Competitive pricing pressures, overcapacity, the failure to develop new product designs and technologies for products, as well as other factors, such as consolidation among the Company's competitors, could cause the Company to lose existing business or opportunities to generate new business and could result in decreased cash flow and net income.